 But while it might not be flawlessly Midas-like, most of what Apple touches does eventually turn to gold, and the Apple AirPods are no exception.
 When first introduced, they looked daft and didn’t sound great, but drawn in by their magical design and bleeding edge technology (not to mention brand affinity), enough people bought them to make them a common sight in towns and cities worldwide.

 So, while it’s surprising that Apple hasn’t seen fit to (publicly) address any of the criticisms aimed at the original AirPods, many have already been won over by their magic.
 This second-generation model (which now sits alongside the new AirPods 3) is much more about sprinkling a little more pixie dust over proceedings than pushing the AirPods into hi-fi territory.

-But here’s the kicker: without any huge fanfare (and perhaps even without even intending to), Apple has improved the AirPods’ sound quality.
+But here’s the kicker: without any huge fanfare (and perhaps without even intending to), Apple has improved the AirPods’ sound quality.

 Switch between the old and new AirPods and the first difference you notice is that the new pair goes louder.
 That might not sound like a big deal, but it is confirmation that the sound has changed.
 Extra loudness is generally welcome, too, as the AirPods isolate little in the way of outside noise (you'll need the even newer AirPods Pros for that) so often need to be played louder than earphones that fill the entrance to the ear canal.

 Apple has always gone for a natural, fairly neutral sonic balance across all of its products, and it’s no different with the new AirPods.
 There’s no artificial boosting of bass or enhancement of treble.
 You feel as though you’re listening to music with little to no manipulation, and that’s something for which we’re always hugely appreciative.